snowplow/documentation/docs/understanding-tracking-design/managing-your-data-structures/ui/index.md

 ## Externally managed Data Structures

-Data Structures can be managed externally using our [snowplow-cli](/docs/understanding-tracking-design/managing-your-data-structures/cli/) tool.
+Data Structures can be managed from an external repository using our [snowplow-cli](/docs/understanding-tracking-design/managing-your-data-structures/cli/) tool.

-When a Data Structure is managed externally it becomes locked in the UI disabling all editing.
+When a Data Structure is managed this way it becomes locked in the UI disabling all editing.
 You will see a banner explaining the situation and giving people with the 'publish to production' (default for admin users) capability the ability to unlock.

 ![](images/locked-ds.png)

 :::caution
 Having a single source of truth for a data structure is a good idea.
-If your source of truth is external then unlocking and editing will cause conflicts.
+If your source of truth is an external repository then unlocking and editing will cause conflicts.
 :::